enter-haken/rasmus/README.md

 ### compile

-When the sources are checked out for the first time, the `rasmus` database must be created

-    $ make first_time

 A simple

     $ make

 will create the schema `core` and `cms` for `rasmus`.
-It will also compile the `elixir` backend.
+It will also compile the `elixir` backend and the documentation.

 At the moment, the database will be reseted on every `make` call.

 ## run

     $ make run

-Currently, the elixir shell is started with `--no-halt` and listen to database messages.
+The backend is started within the `iex` shell.

 # contact